 Creamy Asparagus Soup

-Everything about this soup was pretty much mediocre.
+Everything about this asparagus soup was pretty much mediocre.
 It wasn’t too hard to make but it wasn’t too easy, either.
 It tasted pretty good but it certainly wasn’t outstanding.
 I love the taste of asparagus raw, steamed, and roasted…so I just assumed that this recipe would be an automatic home run.
 It occurred to me, though, that different kinds of people have different kinds of tastes and that I shouldn’t exclude it just because *I* thought it was average.
 Perhaps this is a great recipe that I just can’t appreciate yet.
-LOL
+Maybe it just needed more salt, LOL!

 So here’s how you make it: